 Obviously $\mush_{\Lambda, \sigma}$ only depends on the ambient $\mathcal{U}$ through its germ along $\Lambda$.

-\begin{remark} When $\mathcal{U} = S^*M$ is a cosphere bundle, there are now two notions of microlocal sheaves on $\mathcal{U}$.
+\begin{remark} When $\mathcal{U} = S^*M$ is a cosphere bundle, there are now two notions of microsheaves on $\mathcal{U}$.
 The first is the original $\mush_{S^*M}$.
 The second is obtained from what we have just introduced, by observing that the cosphere fibers induce a polarization of the cosphere bundle, so in particular a stable normal polarization.
-It follows from the above discussion of invariance that the original $\mush_{S^*M}$ is canonically isomorphic to the new $\mush_{S^*M, \mathrm{fibers}}$, as sheaves of categories on $S^*M$.
+It is not difficult to check that the original $\mush_{S^*M}$ is canonically isomorphic to the new $\mush_{S^*M, \mathrm{fibers}}$, as sheaves of categories on $S^*M$.
 (For a detailed argument, see \cite[Cor.
 4.13]{perverse-microsheaves}.) \end{remark}

 When, as for $S^*M$, the polarization is understood, or e.g. all polarizations in question are obtained by restricting some (possibly unspecified) fixed polarization on an ambient space, we may omit the polarization from the notation.